-The program leading to the Ph.D. in Reading prepares individuals for faculty positions in universities, colleges, and junior or community colleges.
-It also can serve those who have or seek other positions requiring a comprehensive understanding of literacy and the ability to conduct research and/or to interpret or implement research findings.
+The program leading to the Ph.D. in Reading prepares individuals for research and teaching positions in universities and colleges.
+It also serves those who have or seek positions in K-12 schools, government agencies, or educational foundations requiring a comprehensive understanding of literacy, the ability to conduct research, and/or the capacity to interpret or implement research findings.

-The program of study and research requires a minimum of three academic years of full-time study; or, one year of full-time study combined with part-time study over a longer period.
+The program of study requires a minimum of three academic years of full-time study or part-time study over a longer period.

 Requirements for Admission

-In addition to the general University requirements for admission to doctoral study, teacher certification and teaching experience are desirable.
-However, the program is open to college graduates with other appropriate professional backgrounds.
+In addition to the general University requirements for admission to doctoral study, teacher certification and teaching experience are desirable; however, the program is open to college graduates with other appropriate professional backgrounds and experiences.

 Students, in consultation with their program advisor, develop an appropriate course of study.
 The distribution of courses is:

-In Part A of the Comprehensive Examination, Doctoral students must demonstrate thoughtful and critical understanding of the broad field of literacy, in three domains: Literacy and Society, Literacy and Schooling, and the Nature and Acquisition of Literacy.
-In Part B, the student must demonstrate an integrated understanding of the research and methodology relevant to the domain of the dissertation.
+In the Comprehensive Exam doctoral students must demonstrate thoughtful and critical understanding of the broad field of literacy, in three domains: Literacy and Society, Literacy and Schooling, and the Nature and Acquisition of Literacy.

-After completing a minimum of 48 credits, the student selects one of two options, in consultation with his/her program advisor:
+Prior to taking the Comprehensive Examination you must have completed a minimum of 54 hours of coursework, including the 24 Core Literacy Content courses.
+The student selects one of three options, in consultation with his/her program advisor:

 - A six-hour written closed-book examination; or

 - A portfolio of learning, including a reflective essay describing the significance of the contents for the student's academic development.
-The portfolio can include anything the student considers relevant for a demonstration of competence in each of the three domains.
+The portfolio can include anything the student considers relevant for a demonstration of competence in each of the three domains; or

-The Reading Department expects students to demonstrate a broad familiarity with the design and analysis of both quantitative and qualitative research.
+The Department of Literacy Teaching and Learning expects students to demonstrate a broad familiarity with the design and analysis of both quantitative and qualitative research.
 They must also demonstrate competency in the particular methodology(ies) appropriate to their dissertation topic.
-The research methodology requirement may be fulfilled through appropriate coursework (e.g., E Rdg 762; E Psy 530, 630, 750, 756; E Tap 743, 777, 778), independent study, or active participation in research projects (or a combination of these).
-Students are required to submit a statement to the faculty, detailing how they have met/propose to meet this requirement.
+The research methodology requirement may be fulfilled through appropriate coursework (e.g., ERdg 715, 743, 762, 779, 891; EPsy 530, 630, 750, 756; ETap 777, 778; EAps 614).
+Students are required to submit a Research Tool Statement to the faculty, detailing how they have met this requirement.
 The research methodology requirement will not be officially met until the faculty approves the student's statement.

-The dissertation proposal must be approved by the faculty before the student proceeds to the dissertation itself.
+The dissertation committee must approve the dissertation proposal before the student proceeds to proposal presentation or the dissertation itself.